WassimAttar/managehosting/README.md

     --account				The account name of the hosting.
     --domain				The domain name of the hosting.
     --withwww				Adds www. to the domain name.
+	--withhttps				Adds https to the domain name.
     --withsql				Creates the Mysql account.
-    --withftp				Creates the Pureftp account.
+    --withftp				Creates the chrooted Pureftp account.
+	--withsftp				Creates the chrooted sftp account.
     --withssh				Creates the ssh/sftp account.
     --create				Create accounts.
     --delete				Delete accounts.